micheh/teamcity-clover/README.md

 </graph>
 ```

-See the [TeamCity documentation](http://confluence.jetbrains.com/display/TCD8/Custom+Chart) for more information.
+If you use TeamCity 9 or newer, you can also add custom graphs directly via the TeamCity web interface, instead of manually editing project XML's.

-Since TeamCity 9.x, you can also add custom graphs via the TeamCity GUI, instead of manually editing project XML's.
-See TeamCity documentation for details.
+See the [TeamCity documentation](https://confluence.jetbrains.com/display/TCD9/Custom+Chart) for more information.

 License
 -------